 The focus on traditional skills was pervasive across different CRE subsectors as well.
 For instance, real estate investment trusts (REITs) looked for traditional sales and marketing skills in more than 60% of job openings.
 More than 50% of brokers’ job listings sought F&A skills.
 However, advanced data analytics skills were sought by REITs and brokers in only 1% and 3% of job listings, respectively.

 We used the Economic Modeling Specialists International database to analyze the talent demographics data by age groups, which revealed the large proportion of baby boomers in CRE compared to Gen Z new hires.
 The data included CRE owners, property managers, and brokers.
-To study the skills demand, we leveraged LinkUp’s database and analyzed US CRE company job descriptions between 2014 and 2019.
+Using Deloitte's Human Capital Data Lake database to study the skills demand, we analyzed US CRE company job descriptions between 2014 and 2019.
 We bifurcated the skill sets broadly into two categories: traditional skills and advanced technology skills.
 The first category included skills, certifications, and experience in areas such as F&A, property management, and sales and marketing.
 The second category focused on areas such as data analytics and artificial intelligence (AI), software development, and cloud computing.
 We then ran text analytics on all of the job descriptions to understand the pattern of demand for these skills since 2014.

 Companies should do an in-depth analysis of current processes to identify either entire jobs, or parts of jobs, that are repetitive in nature and could be automated, simplified, or made more efficient by using technology.
 Advanced technologies can also be used to break silos and streamline work, reducing redundancies.
 This approach doesn’t involve doing away with the human element in each role.
 Rather, it can actually amplify the value of human skills.
 While some job roles may cease to exist, others would evolve into a more hybrid human-machine combination, and there could be new ones, too.7 The survey showed that 64% of RE respondents believe it is important to redesign jobs to integrate AI technology.
 However, only 22% said their companies are ready.